fluxo27/BitCorn-MN-Script/README.md

 ***

 ***Step 2***
-* Send EXACTLY 10,000,000 Bitcorn to a receive address within your wallet.
+* Send EXACTLY 10,000,000 Bitcorn in one transaction to a receive address within your wallet.
 * If you want to make a secondary address from inside the wallet, File > Reciveving Addresses > New.
 ***